 The methodology, conducted to the requirements of AS 2047, are outlined in Australian Standard AS 4420.1:2016 – Windows, external glazed, timber, and composite doors – Methods of test

 The steps and sequence required in this process are:

 - Deflection/Span Ratio: Determines the wind-loaded span of the specimen when under a specified or predetermined pressure, measured in Pascals.

-- Operating Force: Determines the force in Newtons required to open and close a specimen and to ascertain the sustaining force needed for operation of the door or window.
+- Operating Force: Determines the force in Newtons required to open and close a specimen and to ascertain the sustaining force needed for the operation of the door or window.

-- Air Infiltration: Determines resistance to air infiltration when the specimen is under pressure and measured through base and total readings.
+- Air Infiltration: Determines resistance to air infiltration when the specimen is under pressure and measured through the base and total readings.